dedickinson/community/tutorials/deploy-dependency-track/index.md

 You should follow this guide in [Cloud Shell](https://cloud.google.com/shell) as it has all of the software required by this tutorial.

-If you choose to deploy Dependency Track to Cloud Run you do not have any further prerequisites.

-If you choose to deploy Dependency Track to Google Kubernetes Engine you will need access to a domain for which you can create two sub-domains - one for each of the Frontend and the API Server.
+You will need access to a domain for which you can create two sub-domains - one for each of the Frontend and the API Server.
 If you do not have a domain you can visit [Google Domains](https://domains.google.com) and register one there.

 ### Prepare your shell